Owl Babies by Martin Waddell and Patrick Benson is a timeless classic!

-Mummy owl leaves the hole in the tree to go and collect food (we assume), and the 3 owl babies are left wondering if she will come back.
+Mummy (or Mommy) owl leaves the hole in the tree to go and collect food (we assume), and the 3 owl babies are left wondering if she will come back.
 Little Bill is especially anxious and just wants his mummy.

 What Are The Owl Baby Worksheets Like?